CleanCocoa/BetaExpiration/README.md

 ### Integration

 1. Hard code a new expiration date in `BetaExpiration.expiresAt`.
 You can compute the date by running the unit tests and looking at the console output.
+2. Change the alert in `BetaExpiration.guardExpiration()` to show your e-mail address.
-2. Call `BetaExpiration.guardExpiration()` from your `AppDelegate`.
+3. Call `BetaExpiration.guardExpiration()` from your `AppDelegate`.
 This will display an alert and quit the app if the beta period is over.
-3. _Optional:_ Decorate your app window with useful information for your beta testers.
+4. _Optional:_ Decorate your app window with useful information for your beta testers, see below.

 ### Window decoration